 Everything You Need to Know for Your Rubber Tree Plant Care

-In recent years, the ubiquitous fiddle leaf fig has dominated all other entrants in the competition for most popular in-house tree-like plants.
+The ubiquitous fiddle leaf fig has dominated all other entrants in the competition for most popular tree-like houseplant.
 But we think it’s time to give this understated but stately tree — with its large, deep green leaves — a second look and another chance.
 Here’s how to maintain a rubber plant as a striking part of your home decor for years to come.

 About Rubber Plants